 Recently, I unveiled my Ultimate List of Ways to Save Money.
-It’s a short but growing list of all the ways I talk about saving money around the house.
+It’s a growing list of all the ways I talk about saving money around the house.

 Soon after posting this, I received a comment that made me realize not everyone is familiar with the term “pantry challenge.”
 I’m not sure where I first heard that term.
 It’s highly possible I made it up, although I believe I heard about it in a local online deals forum.